EthanHalprin/SwiftUI-List/README.md

 # SwiftUI-List
 Example for a List in SwiftUI.
-The content is loaded dynamically from a file server.
-Images are also fetched from assorted urls on servers.
+Content is loaded dynamically from a file server.
+Images are fetched and cached.

+Features:

-Design Pattern: MVVM
+* MVVM

-Network: Combine
+* Combine Networking

+* AsyncImage

+* Image cache

+* Image Placholders

+* Timeout

+* Refresh Button

+* ProgressView

-Pre-Requisities: iOS 15 Xcode 13
+[Pre-Requisities: iOS 15 Xcode 13]

 ## License
 MIT